hsherwoodcoombs/smartcab/report.md

 # Machine Learning Engineer Nanodegree
 ## Reinforcement Learning
 ## Project: Train a Smartcab to Drive

-Welcome to the fourth project of the Machine Learning Engineer Nanodegree!
-In this notebook, template code has already been provided for you to aid in your analysis of the *Smartcab* and your implemented learning algorithm.
-You will not need to modify the included code beyond what is requested.
-There will be questions that you must answer which relate to the project and the visualizations provided in the notebook.
-Each section where you will answer a question is preceded by a **'Question X'** header.
-Carefully read each question and provide thorough answers in the following text boxes that begin with **'Answer:'**.
-Your project submission will be evaluated based on your answers to each of the questions and the implementation you provide in `agent.py`.

->**Note:** Code and Markdown cells can be executed using the **Shift + Enter** keyboard shortcut.
-In addition, Markdown cells can be edited by typically double-clicking the cell to enter edit mode.

 ### Optimization Metrics
 In this project, you will work towards constructing an optimized Q-Learning driving agent that will navigate a *Smartcab* through its environment towards a goal.
 Since the *Smartcab* is expected to drive passengers from one location to another, the driving agent will be evaluated on two very important metrics: **Safety** and **Reliability**.
 A driving agent that gets the *Smartcab* to its destination while running red lights or narrowly avoiding accidents would be considered **unsafe**.
 Similarly, a driving agent that frequently fails to reach the destination in time would be considered **unreliable**.
 Maximizing the driving agent's **safety** and **reliability** would ensure that *Smartcabs* have a permanent place in the transportation industry.